khorramk/NeighborHood-Map/README.md

 ## motivation

-i wanted to create for user to navigate to current location provided in the map.
+i wanted to create and test for user to navigate to a list of option provided in the map.

+i like geocanvas drawing specially in programming.

 ## build satatus